EmmaSun19950308/LendingClub_Request_Prediction/README.md

 *  A binary outcome variable for whether the user’s loan application was accepted by investors.

 Our goal with this project will be to automatically predict whether a borrower will be approved for a loan from the investor members of the website, based  on the data provided above.

+This project will be processed into three primary tasks, in which we will do couple of subtasks.